harry-yangmath/harry-yangmath.github.io/_pages/about.md

 ---
 I am a first year Doctor of Education student in Mathematics Education at Teachers College, Columbia University.

-My current research interests include mathematics and technology integration, equity in math education, and exploring mathemtical identity.
+My current research interests include mathematics and technology integration, equity in math education, and exploring mathematical identity.

 ---
 # About Me